Wouter-IT/Riddle-me-this/README.md

 ## Site Structure

 Riddle me this has 1 page with 2 distinct different "screens".
 The page alters between these screens as the user plays the game and completes, or gives up on runs.
 The first screen displays a greeting and instruction.
 It introduces the user to the game and attempts to motivate the user to become a player.
 This happens when the user fills in a username and presses "Enter" or the "Start" button.
-On the right-hand-side there is a leaderboard dislaying the scores of players who have come before, which can include runs they have completed themselves in the past ass wel.
+On the right-hand-side there is a leaderboard dislaying the scores of players who have come before, which can include runs they have completed themselves in the past as wel.
 Upon registering a username the introduction/greetings text and the username input field are hidden from view and the game screen, the second screen of the two, is revealed.
 This screen displays an image, the riddle text and a hint as to what type of answer we are looking for, for each of the riddles.
 It alsp inclused a button for answering, skipping and forfeitting the riddle.
 On the left-hand-side the user can see their current username, score and the amount of wrong answers they have given.

 Upon answering a riddle correctly the answer button is disabled and the "next riddle" button pops up that allows the user to refresh the page and start up the next riddle.
 Upon completing the 5th riddle the user is brought back to the greeting/introduction screen.